A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: Market structure and analysis

-Recently, the power and gas futures markets in Europe has experimented an era of expansion and increasing interest.
-Within this market many contracts are present but the most traded ones are those with monthly, quarterly and yearly delivery.
-For example, a power future 2024 calendar is a contract between two counterparts to buy or sell a specific volume of energy in MWh at fixed price, decided at time $t$, for all the hours of the year.
-In this case $T^{s} = 1/1/2024$ and $T^{e}=31/12/2024$.
-Moreover, at time $T^{s}$ the product expires and hence $T^{s}$ plays the role of maturity\footnote{Actually the product with delivery starting at $T^{s}$ is traded until the day before the beginning of the delivery period, but in order to simplify the notation we consider $T^{s}$ as the maturity.}.
-Futures contracts with monthly or quarterly delivery are defined similarly.
-We will denote the price of such a contract at time $t$ by $F(t,T^{s},T^{e})$.
-Concerning the gas market, the situation is slightly different, but for the aim of this paper we can consider it to be similar to power one.
-In particular, we can assume that the same contract $F(t,T^{s},T^{e})$ written on gas, will delivery the gas you need to produce 1 MWh of electricity for the whole delivery period $\left[T^{s},T^{e}\right]$.
-On the other hand, we denote by $F(t,T)$, the so called \emph{fixed delivery} futures contract: $F(t,T)$ is the price at time $t$ of a contract with delivery $T$, for example one year,one month, three months and so on from now.
-These latter products are not quoted in the market but can be easily obtaining by rearranging $F(t,T^{s},T^{e})$ as we will show in Section \ref{sec:data_preparation}.
-From a modeling point of view great simplification arises by defining the dynamic of $F(t,T)$ and hence obtaining that of $F(t,T^{s},T^{e})$.
 Without loss of generality, in this paper we focus on four power markets and on two natural gas markets.
 In particular we consider the German (DE), Italian (IT), French (F7) and Swiss (CH) power futures markets and the TTF and PSV which are the Dutch and the Italian hubs for the natural gas, respectively.
-Of course, the analysis can be extended to an arbitrary number of markets. \\ The final goal is to model the dynamic of the whole forward curve for the aforementioned markets under a HJM framework.
+Of course, the analysis can be extended to an arbitrary number of markets. \\ The final goal is to model the dynamics of the whole forward curve for the aforementioned markets under a HJM framework.
 We can assume that each of traded contract acts as a source of uncertainty (which we call a \enquote{random factor}) for the determination of the forward curve dynamic.
 On the other hand, as we stated before, all these markets are co-integrated and hence the hope is that we can use a small number of random factors to successfully model the forward curves dynamic.
-In oder to verify this assumption, we consider daily futures prices between the $1^{st}$ of January 2020 to the $31^{st}$ of December 2022 and we compute the correlation of the log-returns, following the approach proposed by \citet{Sclavounos2009}.
-In Figure \ref{fig:correlation_surfaces} we plot the correlation surfaces between daily log-returns of several futures products with fixed delivery\footnote{As mentioned before, in energy markets it is a common practice to distinguish between general future contracts and those ones with fixed delivery.
-Fixed delivery products refer to delivery occurring after a given amount of time with respect to the present date.
-For example, if today is the 19th of November 2023, $F(t,T_{1})$ with $T_{1}=\frac{1}{12}$ refers to the to product with delivery on the next month, namely December 2023: it is customary to refer to it as $M1$ (a short hand for month plus one).
-An example will make the distinction clearer. $F(t,T^{s},T^{e})$ refers to an absolute delivery, for example December 2023 and hence, $T^{s}=1/12/2023$ and $T^{e}=31/12/2023$.
-If today is the 19th October 2023, this product will be the $M2$ and will be denoted by $F(t,T_{2})$, with $T_{2}=\frac{2}{12}$.
-As time goes on if we are on the 19th November 2023 we observe the same product $F(t,T^{s},T^{e})$ but this time this product correspond to the $M1$ since its delivery is only one month far from now.
-We denote this product by $F(t,T_{1})$ with $T_{1}=\frac{1}{12}$.}: we observe that the linear correlation coefficient is significant and hence this bodes well that only few stochastic factors drive the whole structure of the forward curve.
+In oder to verify this assumption, we consider daily futures prices between $1/1/2020$ and $31/12/2022$ and we compute the correlation of the log-returns, following the approach proposed by \citet{Sclavounos2009}.
+In Figure \ref{fig:correlation_surfaces} we plot the correlation surfaces between daily log-returns of several futures products with fixed delivery : we observe that the linear correlation coefficient is significant and hence this bodes well that only few \emph{stochastic factors} seem to drive the whole structure of the market.